aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

   * A class method to calculate the euclidian distance from two points
     * we can use the numpy library to accomplish this
   * A class method to fit our model on the class
-    * two parameters for X_train and y_train and set those passed in parameters as the attributes of the clas
+    * two parameters for X_train and y_train and set those passed in parameters as the attributes of the class
   * A class method to predict the class(es) of the test data
     * Get the distance of one test points to all test points
     * pick the k closest points to the test point
     * Get the classes of the k closest points
-    * Go through the voting process and determine whats the predicted class
+    * Go through the voting process and determine what is the predicted class
     * If there was multiple test rows plugged in, re-run the above steps
     * return all the predicted classes

 Now that we have our plan, lets start executing our plan into actual python code.
-Lets start by creating the K-NN class.
+Let's begin by creating the K-NN class.
 ```python
 class K_NN:
     X_train = None